 - Will invoke AHLU’s disciplinary procedure in the case of false, malicious, vexatious or frivolous allegations;

-- Will provide a clear and simple procedure for raising concerns, which is accessible to all teaching staff and assistants.
+- Will provide a clear and simple procedure for raising concerns, which is accessible to all staff and volunteers.

-Individuals should not use the whistleblowing procedure to raise grievances about their personal employment situation.
-If you are uncertain whether something is within the scope of this procedure you should seek advice from the Chief Executive or a member of the Trustee board.
+Individuals should not use the whistleblowing procedure to raise grievances about their personal engagement with AHLU as staff or a volunteer.
+If you are uncertain whether something is within the scope of this procedure you should seek advice from the CEO or a member of the Trustee board.

-This procedure is to enable members of staff to express a legitimate concern regarding suspected malpractice within the charity AHLU.
+This procedure is to enable staff and volunteers to express a legitimate concern regarding suspected malpractice within AHLU.